CPK Insurance

 Required Insurance for Owner-Operators

 Primary liability insurance, also called trucking liability or auto liability, is required by the FMCSA for all commercial motor carriers.
-This policy covers bodily injury and property damage you cause to others in an accident.
+This policy can help cover bodily injury and property damage you cause to others in an accident.
 The FMCSA minimum is $750,000 for general freight carriers, but hauling hazardous materials requires $1,000,000 or $5,000,000 depending on the type of hazmat.
 If you operate under your own authority, you must file proof of liability coverage with the FMCSA.

-If you lease onto a motor carrier, the carrier's primary liability policy typically covers you while you are operating under their authority.
+If you lease onto a motor carrier, the carrier's primary liability policy typically helps cover you while you are operating under their authority.
 However, you will usually need bobtail or non-trucking liability insurance to cover your truck when it is not under dispatch, such as when driving to and from your home, running personal errands, or deadheading without a load.

 Physical Damage and Additional Coverage